cardinal9999/goose/README.md

 # Goose
-A free, fast, and simple compressor for different type of nodes.
+A free, fast, and simple compressor for different type of data.